rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 The most recent surprise for me is how _Aeson_ (the most popular Haskell library for dealing with JSON) [generic instances work](https://github.com/haskell/aeson/issues/961).

+[^ml]: _Standard ML_ is known for its soundness, I do not know _ML_ family that well, but I do know it has exceptions.
+Possibly a more accurate point here is that we need strict formal semantics, it does not need to be dependently typed.

+Gotchas seem very related to psychological concept called _omission neglect_ (loosely described by this popular phrase: _out of sight out of mind_).

 **High levels of abstraction**

 I have seen very abstract code where the abstraction was like trees preventing developer from noticing a forest.
 One source of such examples is error handling.
 Mathematics rarely concerns itself with error messages, falsehood is falsehood.
 I have blogged about it in my posts about [Maybe Overuse](2021-01-17-maybe-overuse.html) and [Alternative and errors](2021-02-13-alternative.html).

+_side_note_start
-Probably not surprisingly, these were rather negatively received, heavily down-voted posts.
+Side note:  Probably not surprisingly, these were rather negatively received, heavily down-voted posts.
 The topic itself is very much a _repetitive negative thinking_.
 Incidentally, the negative comments mostly belonged in the general “what you are describing is just bad code, whoever wrote it should have been more careful" category.
-Psychology studies patterns of behavior, my interest is in how code abstractions facilitate coding patterns.
+Psychology studies patterns of human behavior, my interest is in how code abstractions facilitate erroneous patterns in code, my interest is in what makes people not careful.
+_side_note_end

-One simple to explain and not very abstract example that still fits into this section is the `guard` combinator in Haskell.
+One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator in Haskell.
-I see it used and I also scratch my head when, say, JSON parser error says only `"mempty"`.
+I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
 Some of us really dig abstractions and are arguably very good at them.
 I consider myself in that group.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.
 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.

+[^guard]: For readers not familiar with Haskell, `guard` allows to reject a computation based on a boolean expression.
+It is defined using a very general concept of `Alternative` and at this level of generality specifying error message is not possible.
+In real life I see it used with parsers and other computations that could really use an error message.

 Gotchas may look like fun but in real life are not very pleasant to be around.
 I plan to return to these topics, especially to "gotchas" in next post as IMO developers interact with gotchas very differently.

 _side_note_start
 **There is a planet** (not in our galaxy) where all programming abstractions are treated with respect.
-Unintuitive, incorrectly implemented abstractions are removed and replaced.
-The cognitive effort of programming on this planet is low.
+Unintuitive, abstractions and incorrect implementation are removed and replaced.
+The cognitive effort of programming on this planet is low.  &#127776;
 _side_note_end

 ## Germane cost of FP

 I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
-This effort included Category Theory, Types, PLT, programming in bunch of FP languages.
+This effort included Category Theory, Types (my main interest), PLT, programming in bunch of FP languages.
-Given typical consulting rates for a senior Java dev that is close to a million dollar investment.
+Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
 And, I still had to learn a lot when I started my actual Haskell job.

-I probably have convinced you that either I am slow on the uptake of FP is just too hard.
+I probably have convinced you that either I am slow on the uptake or FP is just too hard.
 My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to learn and doing so within project timelines is not going to work well.
 The other point is that even though my learning effort was high, it was still lower then concurrent cognitive loads I was facing at work.

 How many programmers or how many CS college graduates, do you think, will understand how the following (mid-school?) formulas apply to programming?: